-After the first exam has been administered, a fee of \$5.00 will be charged for retaking the exam.
+After the first exam has been administered, a fee of \$10.00 will be charged for retaking the exam.

-The following charts provide a breakdown of ACT, ACCUPLACER score requirements for entry into specific academic skills courses for reading, English, and mathematics and the first college-level courses in English and mathematics.
+The placement charts on the UAHT website at the link below provide a breakdown of ACT, ACCUPLACER score requirements for entry into specific academic skills courses for reading, English, and mathematics and the first college-level courses in English and mathematics.
 This chart should be used along with the student's Degree Plan.

 Note: Any degree seeking student who is required to take an academic skills course must also take EDGE 1003 College Life Skills.
-Students not meeting the ACT, ACCUPLACER or COMPASS requirements in math and English must enroll in the appropriate sequential developmental math, reading and English courses during their first semester in college and each subsequent semester until the English and math requirements are successfully completed.
+Students not meeting the ACT or ACCUPLACER requirements in math and English must enroll in the appropriate sequential developmental math, reading and English courses during their first semester in college and each subsequent semester until the English and math requirements are successfully completed.
 No mathematics course less sophisticated than College Algebra or Quantitative Literacy may be applied toward a Baccalaureate Degree from a public university in Arkansas.

-2019-2020 Placement Chart with Next Gen ACCUPLACER Scores
+2020-2021 Placement Chart with Next Gen ACCUPLACER Scores

-Compass Testing
+ACCUPLACER Testing

-UAHT Student ACCUPLACER Testing Fee:
+\UAHT Student ACCUPLACER Testing Fee: